tribixbite/awesome/README.md

 *   [lencx/chat-todo-plugin](https://github.com/lencx/chat-todo-plugin) - ✅ ChatGPT Plugin for managing a TODO list
 *   [marticliment/WingetUI](https://github.com/marticliment/WingetUI) - WingetUI: A better UI for your package managers
 *   [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
-*   [openai/chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin) - The ChatGPT Retrieval Plugin lets you easily search and find personal or work documents by asking questions in everyday language.
+*   [openai/chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin) - The ChatGPT Retrieval Plugin lets you easily find personal or work documents by asking questions in natural language.
 *   [awekrx/ChatGPT-MidJourney-prompt](https://github.com/awekrx/ChatGPT-MidJourney-prompt) - This is a ChatGPT based prompt generation model for MidJorney.
 The purpose of this model is to simplify the creation of images and increase their creativity.
 By introducing a partial hint, ChatGPT creates a follow-up that can be used to stimulate creativity and provide new ideas.
 *   [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - decentralising the Ai Industry, just some language model api's...
 *   [hwchase17/langchain](https://github.com/hwchase17/langchain) - ⚡ Building applications with LLMs through composability ⚡